kekavc24/yaml_test_suite_runner/README.md

 The runner is self-contained.
 You only need to provide a parse function and an object comparator to `TestRunner`.

 1. Add this repository.
     - Fork or download if you need to modify it.
-  - Alternatively, for your CI or other usecases, you may need to:
+    - Alternatively, for your CI or other usecases, you may need to add it as dependency in whichever way you choose.
-    - Create a package.
-    - Add this repo as `dev_dependency`.
 Follow procedures [here][dependencies].

 2. Provide an entry point that instantiates the `TestRunner` and runs the test by calling the `runTestSuite` method.
 The runner has a `TestCounter` that can provide a generic summary and the pass rate of the current run by calling its `getSummary` method.